ICRAR/daliuge-component-examples/CONTRIBUTING.md

 # How to develop on this project

-daliuge_component_examples welcomes contributions from the community.
+dlg_example_cmpts welcomes contributions from the community.

 **You need PYTHON3!**